10high/Fluid-Typography-Calculator/README.md

 The design was relatively simple and was fairly straightforward to implement.
 The biggest "issue" I had was with the `background-image`.
 I wanted to set the opacity to 50%, and initially tried to do so by setting it as the `background-image` with `:after` on the `body` element.
 However, it wouldn't cover the whole screen at extremely small widths.
 I noticed in the dev tools that the body element was smaller than the screen, and I'm still not sure why.
 I compromised by simply modifying the opacity of the image in GIMP and setting it as the `background-image` on the `body` element itself.

-I had the greatest difficulty getting the app to behave correctly on mobile devices, specifically with restricting input.
+I had the greatest difficulty getting the app to behave correctly on **mobile** devices, specifically with restricting input.
 After having coded everything and having it work exactly how I wanted it to on desktop, I then discovered that the behavior was completely different on mobile.

-**The main hurdles on mobile were:**
+**The main hurdles on MOBILE were:**
 1. Restricting input length and preventing users from entering letters or pasting in values that are too long or which contain invalid characters.
+    Whereas on desktop, simply using  `preventDefault()` allowed me to prevent invalid input, I could not get this to work on mobile at all.
     I solved this by using the event `beforeinput` to assign the existing input value to an object property.
 Then on `input`, I validate the new value.
 If it is invalid, I replace it with the old value.

 2. Preventing loss of focus from input fields when tapping on an onscreen digit key.